Stroke (engine): Two-stroke engine

 Two-stroke engines complete a power cycle every two strokes, which means a power cycle is completed with every crankshaft revolution.
 Two-stroke engines are commonly used in (typically large) marine engines, outdoor power tools (e.g. lawnmowers and chainsaws) and motorcycles.

 Four-stroke engine

 Four-stroke engines complete a power cycle every four strokes, which means a power cycle is completed every two crankshaft revolutions.
 Most automotive engines are of a four-stroke design.

+Five-stroke engine

+Five-stroke engines complete a power cycle every five strokes.
+The engine only exists as a prototype.

+Six-stroke engine

+Six-stroke engines complete a power cycle every six strokes, which means a power cycle is completed every three crankshaft revolutions.

 Stroke length

 The stroke length is how far the piston travels in the cylinder, which is determined by the cranks on the crankshaft.

 Engine displacement is calculated by multiplying the cross-section area of the cylinder (determined by the bore) by the stroke length.
 This number is multiplied by the number of cylinders in the engine, to determine the total displacement.

 Steam engine

 The term stroke can also apply to movement of the piston in a locomotive cylinder.